sfepy/example_vibroacoustics/doc/index.rst

    (macroscopic) level.

-The whole two-scale analysis is govern by the :code:`acoustics.py` script which invokes the homogenization procedures and runs the simulation at the global (macroscopic) level.
+The whole two-scale analysis is govern by the :code:`acoustics.py` script which invokes the homogenization procedures and runs the simulation at the macroscopic level.

 Running simulation